Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 The amount of time before a Session Token cookie expires.

-<span style="FONT-WEIGHT: normal; FONT-STYLE: italic">Default value: 20 minutes
+_Default value: 20 minutes_

 **Sliding Expiration Enabled**

 Sliding expiration resets the expiration time for a valid Session Token cookie if a client sends a request to the server and more than half of the Session Token Lifetime has elapsed.
 If the cookie expires, the user must re-authenticate.
 Setting the Sliding Expiration property to false can improve the security of an application by limiting the time for which an Session Token cookie is valid, based on the configured timeout value.

-<span style="FONT-STYLE: italic">Default value: On
+_Default value: On_

 **Absolute Token Lifetime**

 Applies only if Sliding Expiration has been enabled, and limits the maximum total amount of time a Session Token cookie may live.
 If the cookie expires, the user must re-authenticate.

-<span style="FONT-STYLE: italic">Default value: 2 hours
+_Default value: 2 hours_

 **Minimum App Core Loader Versions**

 Specifies the minimum version number which is required for platform specific AppCoreLoader versions of the Genus App.

-<span style="FONT-STYLE: italic">Default values: blank
+_Default values: blank_

 **Genus Server URL Override**

 Specifies the external URL from which Genus Services is visible from the Genus App.
 This URL may differ from Internet Host Name specified in Genus Directory.
 The URL must contain protocol and data set.
-For example: <span style="FONT-STYLE: italic">"https://demo.example.com/dataSet".
+For example: _https://demo.example.com/dataSet_.

 **Enabled automatic crash report**